backendkolawole/drf-taskmanager-api/README.md

 }
 ```

-**POST /api/accounts/password/reset/verified**
+**POST [project_url]/password/reset/verified**

-Call this endpoint with the password reset code and the new password, to reset
+Call this endpoint with the password reset code and the new password, to reset the user's password.
-the user's password.
-The front end should prompt the user for a confirmation
-password and give feedback if the passwords don't match.

 - Payload